oVirt/ovirt-site/source/feature/optaplanner.html.md

 # **Requirements**

+The output should be a service that is able to compute the ideal VM to Host assignment and give the administrator hints about how to balance the cluster to utilize the resources better.
+The idea is to have the service free-running in an infinite loop and improve the solution over time while adapting to changes in the cluster.

 # Detailed Description

 This feature will allow the user to get a solution to his scheduling needs.
 Computing the solution might take a long time so an Optaplanner based service will run outside of the engine and will apply a set of rules to the current cluster's situation to get an optimized VM to Host assignments.